w3c/market-data-odrl-profile/minutes/CG-minutes-22-07-13.md

 OK, so if there were some specific exchanges that wanted to learn more I could invite them to next week's pattern book meeting.

 **Ben WS**
-**Geoff**, is there anything you want to add from the LSEG perspective?
+Geoff, is there anything you want to add from the LSEG perspective?

 **Geoff**
 If we are looking to get an exchange involved, I think we'd be happy to be considered.